When a worker suffers a

 the frontal lobe region.

-in a highly unique way.
-Cognitive, emotional and behavioral effects of
+unique way.
+Cognitive, emotional and behavioral effects of injury must

-injury must be carefully documented and quantified by qualified physicians.
+be carefully documented and quantified by qualified physicians.
+In severe

-In severe cases, vocational experts can be used to document a workers
+cases, vocational experts can be used to document a workers lost wages

 California Workers’ Compensation system, the AMA Guides 5th Edition provide methods to assess permanent brain damage.

-such as the injury’s impact on Activities of Daily Living (ADL),
+ratings.
+Factors such as the injury’s impact on Activities of Daily

-social functioning, cognitive functioning and work functions can all be
+Living (ADL), social functioning, cognitive functioning and work functions

-consider other sources of information such as interviews with family members, and to “document adequate
+of information such as interviews with family members, and to “document

-descriptions of impairments and functional limitations from the reports
+adequate descriptions of impairments and functional limitations from the

-of professional sources, such as psychiatrists, psychologists, psychiatric
+reports of professional sources, such as psychiatrists, psychologists,

-nurses, psychiatric social workers, and health professionals in hospitals
+psychiatric nurses, psychiatric social workers, and health professionals

-physician is directed that “results of work evaluations and rehabilitation
+the physician is directed that “results of work evaluations and

-programs, as well as information from day programs, are also useful in
+rehabilitation programs, as well as information from day programs, are

 Tom Martin has been helping workers after a brain injury secure workers